 Can Pain Cause High Blood Pressure?
-Learn the Truth From Your #1 Charlotte Pain Specialist
+What the Latest Research Shows

 For patients struggling with chronic pain, pain is a daily reality.
 While the cause of the pain may be a mystery in some cases, it’s easy to identify in others.
 Either way, the patient continues to suffer as the pain lasts for days, weeks, months, or even years.
-To rub salt into the wound, research now suggests that pain is detrimental to cardiovascular health because it can lead to high blood pressure – otherwise known as hypertension.
+Research now suggests that pain is detrimental to cardiovascular health because it can lead to high blood pressure – otherwise known as hypertension.

 You may be wondering: Is this really true?
 Is there a definitive link between pain and high blood pressure?
-Where can you find the best pain management in Charlotte and Fort Mill?
 Read on to learn more as your #1 Charlotte pain specialist provides answers to these questions in this post.

 The Relationship Between Pain and Hypertension